 The proposed site is does not currently have sewer.
-The developer has been working with the Henry County Water and Sewer Authority to have an on-site plant.
+The developer has been working with the Henry County Water and Sewer Authority to have a regional lift station installed.
 Information submitted for the review states that 12.5 acres of the property is being reserved for a plan on the northwest side of the property.
-The type of facility being considered is to be a membrane bioreactor waste water treatment plan to Urban Reuse standards for land application in common areas and residential property.
+Henry County Water and Sewer Authority is working on an evaluation for the regional lift-station option.